Street Fighter II: The Animated Movie

-Street Fighter II: The Animated Movie, known as Street Fighter II (ストリートファイターII MOVIE, Sutorīto Faitā Tsū Mūbī) in Japan and Australia, is a 1994 anime film adaptation of the Street Fighter II fighting game written by Kenichi Imai, directed by Gisaburō Sugii and animated by Group TAC.
-The film, originally released in Japan on August 6, 1994, was released theatrically in the United Kingdom, France, and Spain, and was adapted into English in dubbed and subtitled format by Animaze for Manga Entertainment.
-It was distributed by Toei Company in Japan, while 20th Century Fox also distributed in other countries.
+Street Fighter II: The Animated Movie, known simply as Street Fighter II (ストリートファイターII MOVIE, Sutorīto Faitā Tsū Mūbī) in Japan and United States, is a 1994 adult anime action film and the film adaptation of the Street Fighter II fighting game written by Kenichi Imai, directed by Gisaburō Sugii, animated by Group TAC and featuring character designs by Shuko Murase.
+It is the first fully animated film in the Street Fighter franchise, distributed by Capcom in Japan (20th Century Fox distributed the film in select countries).
+The film, originally released in Japan on August 6, 1994, was released theatrically in the United States, United Kingdom, Australia, France, and Spain, and was adapted into English in dubbed and subtitled format by Animaze for Manga Entertainment.
+In the film, a group of professional fighters become aware of a conspiracy set by Shadowlaw, a criminal organization seeking world domination.
+Meanwhile, Ryu, unaware of the whole ordeal, seeks to test his skills across the world.

 The film was a critical and commercial success.
-Group TAC later produced another loose adaptation of the Street Fighter II game, the anime series Street Fighter II V. Though unrelated to the film, a handful of Animaze voice actors reprised their roles for their English dub of the series, produced after ADV Films's dub.
+Group TAC later produced a more loose adaptation of the Street Fighter II games, the anime series Street Fighter II V. Though unrelated to the film, a handful of Animaze voice actors reprised their roles for their English dub of the series, produced after ADV Films's dub.

-A live-action film, Street Fighter, was released on December 23, 1994, in the United States and May 6, 1995, in Japan by Universal Pictures and Columbia Pictures.